zowe/docs-site/docs/user-guide/mvd-configuration.md

 }
 ```

 ## Using multiple ZIS instances

 When you install Zowe, it is ready to be used for 1 instance of each component.
-However, ZIS can have a one-to-many relationship with the Zowe webservers, and so you may wish to have more than one copy of ZIS for testing or to handle different groups of ZIS plugins.
+However, ZIS can have a one-to-many relationship with the Zowe webservers, and so you may wish to have more than one copy of ZIS for testing or to handle different groups of ZIS plug-ins.

 The following steps can be followed to point a Zowe instance at a particular ZIS server.